bartosian/suimon/README.md

 To manage settings for different networks and environments, create separate configuration files with the naming convention `suimon-<network>.yaml` and put them in the ~/.suimon directory.
 For example, if you want to connect to the mainnet, you can create a file called `suimon-mainnet.yaml` and put it in the `.suimon` directory.

-Sure, here's an updated version with a header that clarifies that the file prefixes are up to the user and the following is just an example of files in the ~/.suimon directory:

 ### Example Suimon Config Directory

-The names for these configuration files is up to the user.
+The names for these configuration files are up to the user.
 In this example, we've used the naming convention `suimon-<network>.yaml` to provide an example of how to name configuration files for different networks.

 Here is an example file tree for the `~/.suimon` directory with separate configuration files for all sui networks: